IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 > In order to get a UI element (eg. slider, toggle, button, etc.) to show up in the Remote Control Panel, we have to first publish it.

-To help users understand your RCP user-interface, arrange elements in the RCP into groups that you can label and color.
-Clicking the green pencil in the upper right hand corner of the RCP toggles it between Working Mode and Editing Mode.
-To delete UI elements, simply drag them past the edge of the RCP.
+To help users understand your RCP, make sure it is well-organized.
+Click the green pencil in the RCP's upper right corner to toggle the RCP into its editing mode.
+Arrange its UI elements by groups and assign groups labels and colors.
+To delete unnecessary UI elements, simply drag them past the edge of the RCP.
+Afterwards, toggle the RCP back into working mode to resume normal functions.

 >_The Remote Control Panel has two modes: Edit Mode (left) which allows you to reorganize the look and feel of the RCP, and Working Mode where you can modify